 Alison Flynn is an Adult Nurse Practitioner at CHP Neighborhood Health Center.
 After receiving her undergraduate degree from Curry College, she went on to earn her M.S. at Sage Graduate School in Troy, N.Y.
 She is a Berkshire County native and worked as a registered nurse at Berkshire Medical Center and Massachusetts General Hospital before becoming a primary care practitioner.
+She is certified by the American Nurses Credentialing Center.
 Alison’s primary focus is health promotion, disease prevention, and treating acute and chronic diseases.

 Rebecca Gamache is a family nurse practitioner at CHP Neighborhood Health Center.
 After receiving her undergraduate degree from UMass-Amherst she went on to earn her M.S. at Sage Graduate School in Troy, N.Y.
 She is a Berkshire County native and worked as a registered nurse at Berkshire Medical Center and Berkshire County ARC before becoming a primary care practitioner.
 Rebecca’s primary focus is health promotion and disease prevention, and she has a strong passion for holistic treatment options.